 A frown formed on my face.
 I could have sworn I’d seen him somewhere.

-At that moment, I was so preoccupied with trying to put a name to the face that I neglected the chance to admire it, but Christ, had I ever seen a man more gorgeous than him?
+At that moment, I was so preoccupied with trying to put a name to the face that I neglected the chance to admire it, but Christ, had I ever seen a man more striking than him?
 Prominent cheekbones highlighted the shape of his strong, square jaw.
 It was clenched, I saw, but I gave no thought as to why.

+Puzzled, I persisted in staring at the dark-haired stranger.
 I must have met him before.
-I was certain I’d seen him somewhere.
-However, would I have forgotten an encounter with such a beautiful man?
+I was certain I had seen him somewhere.
+But would I have forgotten an encounter with such a beautiful man?
 I doubted it.
 Where had I seen him, then?
 Was he a celebrity?

-“I’m sorry – have we met before?”
+‘I’m sorry – have we met before?’
 I blurted out in my bewilderment.

 Could they be gay partners?

-Since I was struck by mild shock at his impertinence, I asked, “I beg your pardon?”
-Then, as soon as it subsided, I snapped back, “I was being serious, you utter twat.”
+Since I was struck by mild shock at his impertinence, I asked, ‘I beg your pardon?’
+Then, as soon as it subsided, I snapped back, ‘I was being serious, you utter twat.’

 Rigid, my stare transformed into a pure glower.
-“As if I’d ever get so lost and desperate that I would wind up in a bed with you.
+‘As if I’d ever get so lost and desperate that I would wind up in a bed with you.
 You’re a sorry excuse for a man.
-Tell me, was it the lack of your mother’s affection that made you grow up to treat random women like shit?”
+Tell me, was it the lack of your mother’s affection that made you grow up to treat random women like shit?’

-“I can assure you that my mother and I are on good terms,” came the handsome man’s calm reply.
+‘I can assure you that my mother and I are on good terms,’ came the handsome man’s calm reply.

 I folded my arms and scoffed.
-“Too good, I wager,” I countered.
-“Heading home to spend the night in her bed, then?
-That why you’re not interested?”
+‘Too good, I wager.
+Heading home to spend the night in her bed, then?
+That why you’re not interested?’

-Seeking reconciliation, I pouted at her.
-“I’m sorry.
-I honestly thought I’d seen him before.
-Worst part is that I still think I have.”
+My lips protruded.
+‘I’m sorry,’ I said, hoping to reconcile.
+‘I honestly thought I’d seen him before.
+Worst part is that I still think I have.’